 Is There a Safe Work Procedure for RCS?

 Silica dust is harmful!
 Ideally, our WHS goal would be to eliminate the hazard.
 In this case, that’s simply not possible.
 It's seemingly impossible to stop producing it.

 - Dust control, and

-Personal protective equipment (PPE) includes respirators with at least P1 filtration.
+Personal protective equipment (PPE) includes respirators with at least P2 filtration, fit tested to each worker.
 We mention Respiratory Protective Equipment (RPE) first, not because it should be the primary means of control.
 Instead, combine it with higher order controls such as local exhaust ventilation, water suppression and isolation (explained below).

 Employers must ensure all workers are issued with and wear PPE as required.
 They must train their team in its use, fit test the equipment and ensure pre-use inspections take place.

 When it comes to products and materials, always check the manufacturers' Safety Data Sheets (SDS).
 Be especially aware of recommendations about RCS.

 Consider the following dust control strategies (which you'll also find detailed in our SWMS template solutions):

 - Use on-tool dust extraction (including Local Exhaust Ventilation (LEV) where possible;